 OK, so now for the good stuff you've been waiting for...how to stop the 45-minute intruder from sneaking in and stealing away your baby's precious sleep.

 Make sure your baby is getting plenty to eat.
 Your baby's hunger needs can change on a dime.
-Some of the most common growth spurt times that coincide with the 45-Minute Intruder time period are 4-6 weeks, 3 months, 4 months and 6 months.
+Some of the most common growth spurt times that coincide with the 45-Minute Intruder time period are 3 months, 4 months, and 6 months.
 But, every baby is different!
 And when your baby has a growth spurt they'll be hungrier.
 We always recommend that you feed your baby first with the 45-minute intruder.
 Once fed, you should lay them back down for their nap with a full tummy.
 If they aren't taking a full feeding, chances are this isn't the issue.
+And short naps that result from hunger won't usually persist past a week.

 Establish a proper sleep routine.
-It's likely you've already established a great sleep routine, in which case, our biggest recommendation is to stick with it!
+It's likely you've already established a great sleep routine that you do before your baby sleeps, in which case, our biggest recommendation is to stick with it!
 Your baby is much more likely to get back on track if you continue to follow your routine that shows your little one that it's time to sleep.
 Those cues matter a lot and when you keep doing it no matter what, your baby will realize that "Mom means business!"
-Not sure what to include in a sleep routine?
-We suggest reading this article where you'll find out how weighted wearable blankets, white noise, and a dark room are all parts of a great routine.
+Now if you're saying to yourself, "Uh, what sleep routine?" we suggest reading this article where you'll find out how weighted wearable blankets, white noise, and blackout curtains are all parts of a great routine.

-One of the best ways to do this is to use a weighted swaddle or sleeping bag from Dreamland Baby.
+One of the best ways to calm an overtired baby is to use a weighted swaddle or sleeping bag from Dreamland Baby.
 The weight within is like a hug for your baby that increases melatonin and serotonin which helps your baby sleep better.

 Rethink your baby's schedule.
 If your baby is showing signs of overtiredness or under tiredness, it's important to look objectively at your baby's entire schedule.
 Putting your baby down a little earlier for bedtime can make her daytime naps better.
 Making wake time go a little longer or making it more stimulating will ensure you're not requiring your under tired baby to take a nap.
-If your baby does seem consistently under tired at naptime, it might mean you need to wake your baby up earlier to start the day or perhaps they're ready to drop the third nap (which is common at this age time frame).
+If your baby does seem consistently under tired at naptime, it might mean you need to wake your baby up earlier to start the day or perhaps they're ready to drop the third nap (which most babies will do between 6 and 9 months of age).

 Let them settle themselves.
 Your baby may go through a period of 45-minute naps, but it's not here to stay if you don't let it.
 If you immediately go in as soon as they fuss, they will continue to expect that.
 On the other hand, if you give them the opportunity to put themselves back to sleep, often times they do.
+You might try starting simply with extending the minimum time your baby is in their crib to one hour.
+Maybe they'll fuss, maybe they'll babble happily...or maybe, it's likely even...that they'll fall back asleep.
 This is part of sleep training, and this is the perfect time to start implementing it.
-We give you all the tips you need in our Sleep Training article.